Fried Rice Chinese-Style Fakeaway

 Step 4

-Pour the eggs over the mixture and cook over a low heat stirring occasionally for 5 minutes or until the egg has set.
-Serve with Mayflower Curry sauce and some protein!
+Pour the eggs over the mixture and cook over a low heat, stirring occasionally for 5 minutes or until the egg has set.
+Serve with your choice of accompaniment and a side of curry sauce.

 How do you know when this Fried Rice Chinese-Style Fakeaway is cooked?